 My favorite pasta and perhaps one of largest contributors to my Botticelli Belly has to be the Roman classic: Spaghetti alla Carbonara.
 Also known as the go-to dish when you’ve had a few too many beverages and you need something quick and easy to prepare, this Italian version of bacon and eggs is a fan favorite and also supremely easy to master, even for the less experienced cook.
-The sauce can be combined with any type of pasta, but you really do want to be sure to have a sufficient bacon-to-mouth vehicle to really make this dish shine.
-This is a more Americanized version of the classic; most Italians prepare this without onions/stock base and with guanciale (cured pork cheek) instead of bacon, but I love the extra sweet crunch the onions bring and let’s face it, bacon reigns supreme (and is easier to find).
-Give our version a try tonight!
+The sauce can be combined with any type of pasta, but you really do want to be sure to have a sufficient pork-to-mouth vehicle to really make this dish shine.
+This is an Americanized version of the classic; most Italians prepare this without onions/stock base and with guanciale (cured pork cheek) instead of bacon, but I love the extra sweet crunch the onions bring and let’s face it, bacon reigns supreme (and is easier to find).
+Give our bastardized version a try tonight!

 Spaghetti alla Carbonara